-- A. Preparedness/Mitigation - In coordination with Colleton County Fire-Rescue Emergency Management Division (EMD) develop plans and procedures, organize personnel, and outline duties and responsibilities. - 2.
+- A. Preparedness - In coordination with Colleton County Fire-Rescue Emergency Management Division (EMD) develop plans and procedures, organize personnel, and outline duties and responsibilities. - 2.
 Determine which agencies will assist in search and rescue efforts for injured, stray, or abandoned animals. - 3.
 Maintain liaison with EMD and support organizations within the Animal Protection Service. - 4.
-Develop a sheltering plan for the co-location of pets and owners in designated hurricane shelters in the event of an evacuation of the area with EMD.
+Develop a sheltering plan for the co-location of pets and owners in designated hurricane shelters in the event of an evacuation of the area with EMD. - 5.
+Develop a procedure for identification of lost or abandoned animals and establish a foster/adoption procedure in the event that lost animals cannot be reclaimed by their owners within a reasonable period of time.

-- 5. Develop a procedure for identification of lost or abandoned animals and establish a foster/adoption procedure in the event that lost animals cannot be reclaimed by their owners within a reasonable period of time. - 6.
-Develop information on pet care, known facilities (motels) which accept animals, livestock housing availability, and preparedness information for evacuation. - 7.
+- 6. Develop information on pet care, known facilities (motels) which accept animals, livestock housing availability, and preparedness information for evacuation. - 7.
 Assist in the development of a procedure for the safe sheltering of animals belonging to essential personnel. - 8.
 Develop and train Colleton County Animal Response Team (CCART) personnel to assist in pet shelter operations. - 9.
 Plan and prepare to coordinate organizations and response teams deployed to assist following a disaster to include a Federal VMAT Team, and animal relief organizations such as; PetSmart, Noah's Ark, Code 3, Animal Planet, etc. - 10.
-Working with public health, state and federal officials, assist in the response to the outbreak of a highly contagious animal/zoonotic disease, an outbreak of a highly infective exotic plant, or an economically devastating plant pest infestation.
+Work with public health, state and federal officials, assist in the response to the outbreak of a highly contagious animal/zoonotic disease, an outbreak of a highly infective exotic plant, or an economically devastating plant pest infestation. - B. Mitigation - 1.
+Support and plan for mitigation measures specific to ESF-17. - 2.
+Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - 4.
+Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact. - 5.
+Reference the Lowcountry Natural Hazard Mitigation Plan for additional information.

-B. Response
+C. Response